 - (1) Includes compensation for accrued personal days not used (maximum 5 days) plus imputed income for life insurance provided by the Company in excess of \$50,000 of coverage. - (2) Represents the grant date fair value determined in accordance with FASB ASC Topic 718, using the valuation assumptions described in the "Notes to the Consolidated Financial Statements" section of our Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC.
-On February 23, 2021, each NEO was granted 6,000 RSUs that vest 33.3% on December 31, 2021, 33.3% on December 31, 2022, and 33.4% on December 31, 2023. - (3) Reflects the dollar amount recognized for financial statement report purposes for the fiscal years ended December 31, in accordance with FAS 123(R), of awards pursuant to the Company's Stock Option Plan.
-Assumptions used in the calculation of these amounts are included in the Company's audited consolidated financial statements for the fiscal years ended December 31 included in the Company's Annual Report on Form 10-K. - (4) The amounts shown for 2021 reflect payments made under the terms of the Annual Incentive Plan for 2021 performance, and in each case paid in the first quarter of 2022. - (5) The amounts shown for 2021 represent only the aggregate change in the actuarial present value of the accumulated benefit under each NEO's supplemental executive retirement plan salary continuation agreement from December 31, 2020 to December 31, 2021.
-The amounts are established by the Company determined using interest rate assumptions consistent with those used in the Company's financial statements. - (6) See following table for details of All Other Compensation column amounts.
+On February 23, 2021, Messrs.
+Woods and Yarbenet were granted 6,000 RSUs that vested 33.3% on December 31, 2021, 33.3% on December 31, 2022, and 33.4% on December 31, 2023. - (3) Reflects the dollar amount recognized for financial statement report purposes for the fiscal years ended December 31, in accordance with FAS 123(R), of awards pursuant to the Company's Stock Option Plan.
+Assumptions used in the calculation of these amounts are included in the Company's audited consolidated financial statements for the fiscal years ended December 31 included in the Company's Annual Report on Form 10-K. - (4) The amounts shown for reflect payments made under the terms of the Annual Incentive Plan for 2021 performance, and in each case paid in the first quarter of the given year. - (5) The amounts shown represent only the aggregate change in the actuarial present value of the accumulated benefit under each NEO's supplemental executive retirement plan salary continuation agreement for the given years.
+The amounts are established by the Company determined using interest rate assumptions consistent with those used in the Company's financial statements. - (6) See following table for details of All Other Compensation column amounts. - (7) Mr. Kinross began his employment with the Bank on November 1, 2022.